-Barberton High School provides a variety of athletic activities in which students may participate provided they meet eligibility requirements established by the Board and by the Ohio High School Athletic Association (OHSAA).
+Barberton Middle School provides a variety of athletic activities in which students may participate provided they meet eligibility requirements established by the Board and by the Ohio High School Athletic Association (OHSAA).
 Participation in these activities is a privilege and not a right, and students may be prohibited from all or part of their participation in such activities by authorized school personnel without further notice, hearing and/or appeal rights in accordance with Board Policy 5610.05.
 You can find District Policies (2430 and 2431) for Academic Eligibility on the web site.
-For further information on any athletic activity, contact the Athletic Director at 330753-1084 ext.
-25402.